DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI: Introduction

 \section{Introduction}

-Recent years have seen remarkable progress in Conversational AI, primarily driven by the advent of language models~\citep{longpre2023flan,zhang2022opt,brown2020language,touvron2023llama}.
-Despite the advancements, these models often fall short when handling various tasks in a conversation due to the lack of comprehensive and diverse training data.
+Recent years have seen remarkable progress in Conversational AI, primarily driven by the advent of approaches and language models~\citep{shuster2022blenderbot,zhang2023enhancing,longpre2023flan,touvron2023llama}.
+Despite the advancements, these models could fall short when handling various tasks in a conversation due to the lack of comprehensive and diverse training data.
 Current dialogue datasets~\citep{lin2021bitod,asri2017frames} are typically limited in size and task-specific, which thus results in suboptimal ability in task-oriented model performance.
 Additionally, the lack of dataset standardization impedes model generalizability.

-A few recent works~\citep{longpre2023flan, gupta2022instructdial,ding2023enhancing} have introduced a large collection of datasets, which includes diverse tasks based on public datasets.
+A few recent works~\citep{gupta2022instructdial,longpre2023flan,ding2023enhancing} have introduced a large collection of datasets, which includes diverse tasks based on public datasets.
 For instance, FlanT5~\citep{longpre2023flan} presents the flan collections with a wide array of datasets and tasks.
-However, only a few of them are relevant to conversational AI.
+Despite this breadth, the coverage of dialogue datasets within the Flan collection remains notably sparse, featuring only about ten datasets.
 Although OPT~\citep{iyer2022opt} have incorporated collections with several dialogue datasets, these collections remain inaccessible to the public.
-Other efforts like InstructDial~\citep{gupta2022instructdial} and ParlAI~\citep{miller2017parlai} consist of more dialogue datasets, but they lack diversity and comprehensiveness.
+In contract, efforts like InstructDial~\citep{gupta2022instructdial} and ParlAI~\citep{miller2017parlai} consist of more dialogue datasets, but they lack diversity and comprehensiveness.
 For instance, ParlAI mainly includes open-domain dialogue datasets, which are exclusively accessible through their platform.
-These collections often process datasets into a sequence-to-sequence format to support language model training, featuring input-output pairs such as dialogue context and system response.
-However, they often overlook other crucial dialogue information, constraining their utility for research interest on individual datasets, tasks, and broader applications.
+Other collections~\citep{gupta2022instructdial,kim2022soda,ding2023enhancing,dubois2023alpacafarm} often distill single dataset from ChatGPT or process datasets into a sequence-to-sequence format to support language model training, featuring only input-output pairs such as dialogue context and system response.
+However, previous collections often overlook other crucial dialogue information, constraining their utility for research on individual datasets, tasks, and broader applications.